Eisa01/mpv-scripts/documents/SmartCopyPaste To-Do List (Completed Items).md

 	 - Make the bookmark point remain for multiple videos and give ability to resume to any saved bookmark point by [ctrl]+[v] **(Done in SmartCopyPaste-II)**
 - Add a shortcut to quickly access clipboard history **(Done in SmartCopyPaste-II-1.2)**
 - While watching a video, add pasted video to playlist so pasted video plays after finishing current video instead of ignoring paste **(Done in SmartCopyPaste-1.3)**
+ Find a way to make it work even if seeking was continuous.
+(Done in SimpleUndo-2.0)